 How our drivers decide when the bus is full

-- Our bus drivers follow government guidance on social distancing, which means buses run at lower capacity.
+- Our bus drivers follow government guidance, which means buses run at lower capacity as advised above.
 The only exception is schoolchildren only buses, which have no capacity limits.

 Our drivers are doing everything they can to ensure safer travel for all.
-We are continually monitoring passenger numbers and laying on extra services, where needed.
-We’d also like to thank you for continuing to maintain social distancing on the bus to keep yourself, and others, safe.
+We are continually monitoring passenger numbers.
+We’d also like to thank you for following the government guidelines on our buses to keep yourself, and others, safe.

 More on face coverings

 Thank you for wearing a face covering on board our buses for your entire journey – you are helping to protect yourself and others and following the government’s legal requirement for travel on public transport.
 Around 90% of our passengers who must wear a face covering by law are wearing one but we want to get as close to 100% as possible.
 If you are exempt, it would really help our drivers if you showed your exemption card, concessionary card or sunflower lanyard when you board, although we respect your right not to show one.
 If you don’t have an exemption card you can apply here or call Customer Services on 01293 449191.

 If you don’t wear a face covering and you are not exempt, you may be refused travel on our buses and you could be fined.

 Our buses are put through a rigorous cleaning regime every night.
 We use hospital grade cleaning products.
 Our cleaning team is also out every day, jumping onto our buses to give them an additional wipe down using the same high standard cleaning product - this occurs regularly.
 For more information on what else we’ve been doing to keep you and our staff safe please click here.

 For any questions you may have about travelling on our buses or ticket enquiries please contact our customer services team who will be happy to help.
 Our travel shops at Crawley Bus Station and Redhill Bus Station remain open.

 If you need assistance please ask the driver as normal.